 - 1 large large onion diced

 - 7 garlic cloves minced

 - 2 teaspoon salt

 - 8 oz pasta shells

-- With 30 minutes left, remove the chicken breasts and cut into cubes or shred.
-Return to the soup.
-Add the pasta shells and cook for the remaining time.
+- Remove the chicken breasts when there is 30 minutes of cook time left.
+Shred or cut into cubes and return to the slow cooker.
+Add the pasta shells and cook for the remaining 30 minutes.

 - Stir well, and top with croutons, mozzarella cheese and parmesan cheese to serve.
 Enjoy once the cheese melts into the soup or put bowls in the broiler for a few minutes to melt the cheese.